 StartMail provides a setting to digitally sign every email, or you may choose to digitally sign an email while composing it.

-- You will be prompted to enter your PGP passphrase.
-Enter your PGP passphrase and click Sign and Send
+2. You will be prompted to enter your PGP passphrase.
+Enter your PGP passphrase, click Sign and Send

 Sign messages by default

-To sign all outgoing mail by default, go through the following steps:
+To sign all outgoing mail by default use the following steps:

-- Click on the toggle button under Sign outgoing mail by default
+- Go to Settings > Encryption and click on the toggle button under Sign outgoing mail by default